octobercms/october/README.md

 ### Learning October

-The best place to learn October is by [reading the documentation](http://octobercms.com/docs).
+The best place to learn October is by [reading the documentation](http://octobercms.com/docs) or [the resources page](http://octobercms.com/resources).

 ### Installing October

-Instructions on how to install October can be found at the [installation guide](http://octobercms.com/docs/help/install) or the [resources page](http://octobercms.com/resources).
+Instructions on how to install October can be found at the [installation guide](http://octobercms.com/docs/help/install).

 ### Development Team